13th September 2019

 There are countless ways to use knowledge organisers, but here are my top 10 favourite ways to make the most of them in a primary setting.

-For me, the main benefit of knowledge organisers is that they give children and teachers the ‘bigger picture’ of a topic or subject area.
+For me, the main benefit of knowledge organisers is that they give children and teachers the ‘bigger picture’ of a topic, subject area or specific concepts.
 Some topics can be complicated, so having the essential knowledge, clear diagrams, explanations and key terms on one document can be really helpful.

-Research shows that our brains remember things more efficiently when we know the ‘bigger picture’ and can see the way that nuggets of knowledge within that subject area link, forming schemata.
+Research shows that our brains remember things more efficiently when we know the ‘bigger picture’ and can see the way that chunks of knowledge within that subject area link, forming powerful schemas.
 Making links, essentially, helps information move into our long-term memory.
 And, as Ofsted’s Sean Harford recently remarked, knowledge becomes ‘sticky’ – the more you know, the more you learn – which helps children gain a deeper understanding over time.

 Another key benefit is their use for retrieval practice.
 Regular retrieval of knowledge helps us remember more effectively (Roediger et al, 2011).
 Again, it helps us store knowledge in, and recall it from, the long-term memory and frees up space in the working memory to take on new knowledge (Hirsch, Why Knowledge Matters (2016).

 The other benefit is that they make the knowledge explicit.
 So, even if a child misses a lesson, they have a constant point of reference.
 They give a class a ‘level playing field’ of knowledge, with more children having a general awareness and set of knowledge about a topic, rather than just a handful of children who did hours of research over half term!